openandclose/tosixinch/docs/options.rst

     if the list includes ``ftfy``,
     ``ftfy.fixes.fix_encoding`` method is called with the decoded text.
     It may be able to fix some 'mojibake'.
-    (So it is always called last, the place in the list is irrelevant.)
+    (So it is always called last, the place in the list is irrelevant).

 .. note ::

     The included `bash completion <topics.html#script-_tosixinch.bash>`__
     only completes canonical codec names (with underline changed to dash).
-    But you can put any other alias name or names as long as they are legal in Python.
+    But you can put any other name or alias names, as long as they are legal in your Python environment.

 .. confopt:: encoding_errors \*